pravega/boomi-connector/doc/Pravega Connector Getting Started Guide.md

 **Configure the Pravega Connector**

-The Pravega connection represents and contains all the information that is needed to connect to and log in to a specific Pravega server.
+The Pravega connection represents and contains all the information that is needed to connect to and log in to a specific Pravega cluster.
 In this example we will create a new Pravega Connection.
 First, we need a running instance of Pravega.
-You can obtain this from the Project page in the SDP UI (if you are using SDP), or from your Pravega cluster.
+You can obtain this from the Project page in the SDP UI (if you are using SDP), or from your Pravega cluster configuration.
 For testing, you can start a local Pravega cluster.
 [Here](http://pravega.io/docs/latest/deployment/run-local/) is the documentation about how to run Pravega locally.
 We need to provide a URI endpoint of the Pravega controller in the form tcp://host:port, scope and stream name.
-If authentication required, then Pravega username and password.
-Then we need to provide listener time interval and time unit.
-We can check the connection using the Test Connection button.
+If authentication is required, then provide the Pravega username and password.
+If you will use any Listener operations with this connector, then you need to provide the desired listener time interval and time unit.
+When finished with the settings, we can check the connection using the Test Connection button.

 ![](pravega_connection.png)

-Here we start a Pravega stand-alone in 9090 port.
-We provide a scope, stream name and check the option to create this scope.
-We also provide Listener polling interval and time unit.
+In this example, we are running a Pravega stand-alone server locally on port 9090.
+We provide a scope, stream name and check the option to create this scope (the connector will automatically create the scope if it doesn't already exist) - note that this option cannot be used with SDP.
+We also provide a Listener polling interval and time unit for Listener operations that belong to this connector.
+The polling interval will be 10 seconds.
+This means that any Listener operations will read batches of events from the stream every 10 seconds.

 **Create a Write Operation**